rgriff23/Primate_cranial_evolution/Synopsis.md

 ![](./figures/AllometryWireframes.png)

-The wireframes indicate that larger species tend to have an elongated snout and braincase, relatively smaller orbits, and increased cranial flexion.
+The wireframes support observations from previous research on the allometry of cranial shape in primates.
+The strongest patterns are that larger species tend to have relatively smaller orbits, longer snouts, and increased basicranial flexion.
+The relatively smaller orbits are expected due to negative allometry between eye size and cranial or body size (Ross 1995).
+In addition, this pattern may be exaggerated by the fact that most nocturnal primates are small-bodied while the largest primates are diurnal, and nocturnal primates have larger eyeballs than diurnal primates as an adaptation to low-light environments (Ross 1995).
+The elongated snout is also expected, as many studies in different groups of primates have found that jaw length shows positive allometry [why?] (e.g., Gould 1975; Hylander 1985; Singleton 2002; Taylor 2002).
+Finally, the positive allometry of basicranial flexion has been previously noted, and may be driven by increasing brain size in larger primates (Ross and Ravosa 1993).

 ### Ecomorphology of cranial shape